LiptackM/sorted-column-scraper/README.md

 - Slice data between a header and an optional end cell
 - Sorts the sliced data
 - CLI support for direct usage

+## Testing
 - Full unit test suite using ` pytest -rs tests/test_excel_column_sorted.py`
+- github/workflows pylint for all binaries on PR

 ## Requirements